Head Women's Basketball Coach

 Marshall was a point guard at Orange Coast, playing a major role as the Pirates went 55-15 in her two seasons.
 She was a captain for Coast in her sophomore season of 2002-03, helping lead the Pirates to a 30-6 record and the CCCAA state community college championship.

-Marshall, an Adjunct Professor in the Department of Health and Physical Education, received her Master of Arts degree with a major in Kinesiology from Cal State University Long Beach.
+Marshall, an Adjunct Professor in the Department of Health and Physical Education, earned her Master of Arts degree with a major in Kinesiology from Cal State University Long Beach.
 She received her Bachelor of Science degree, also with a major in Kinesiology, from Cal State University Fullerton.
 She received her AA degree from Orange Coast.

 Playing for coach Virgil Watson in his sophomore season, Kroesch helped the Comets to the 2000 Pacific Coast Conference men's championship.